-The BIG Copenhagen Winter Guide – Everything you need to know
+The BIG Copenhagen Winter Guide – 24/25 version

 What is the weather like and what do you wear?